wildfielded/samples-python/Task-alg-YL1/README.md

 - Develop a program to calculate the shortest path for a mail drone to fly.
-The drone starts from the post office, flies around all the recipients once to deliver the parcels and returns to the post office.
-Destination map with points and its coordinates set.
-Ones need to find the shortest route to fly around.
+The drone starts from the post office, flies around all the recipients once to deliver the packages and returns to the post office.
+Destination map with points and their coordinates set.
+Ones have to find the shortest route to fly around.

 - Destination map:
 ![Destination map](ADDS/addresses_map.png)